Mole crickets fact sheet | Field of Mars EEC

 Fast facts – Mole crickets

-Body features – Mole crickets have six legs, long antennae, short forewings, a soft abdomen and wide shovel-like front legs for digging.
+Appearance – Mole crickets have brown bodies, long antennae, short forewings, soft abdomens and wide shovel-like front legs for digging.

 Size – Many adult mole crickets are about 30–40 mm long.